How to bet on College Football Championship Week: Best sportsbook apps, promos

-How and where to bet on college football: Sportsbook promos, betting sites for Conference Championship Games
+How and where to bet on college football: Sportsbook promos, betting apps for conference championship games

 Here's how to bet on Alabama vs. Georgia, Indiana vs. Ohio State, BYU vs. Texas Tech

-Championship Week is upon us in college football, and there will be nine conference title games scheduled for Friday and Saturday with automatic bids to the College Football Playoff going to the winners of the Big 12, SEC, Big Ten, and ACC on Saturday.
+Championship Week is upon us in college football, and there will be five conference title games scheduled for Saturday with automatic bids to the College Football Playoff going to the winners of the Big 12, SEC and Big Ten on Saturday.
 For the first time ever, the Big Ten Championship Game will include the top two teams in the country, as No. 1 Ohio State takes on No. 2 Indiana at Lucas Oil Stadium in Indianapolis on Saturday at 8 p.m.
 ET.
-Both teams are unbeaten and assured a spot in the CFP, but Ohio State is favored by 4 in the latest Championship Week college football odds, while the over/under is 47.5.
+Both teams are unbeaten and assured a spot in the CFP, but Ohio State is favored by 3.5 in the latest Championship Week college football odds, while the over/under is 47.5.

 There are also plenty of other college football betting options on Saturday, with notable Championship Week college football lines including No. 3 Georgia (-2.5, 48.5) vs. No. 9 Alabama in the SEC Championship Game, and No. 4 Texas Tech (-12.5, 49.5) vs. No. 11 BYU in the Big 12 Championship Game.
 In the ACC title game, Virginia is a 4-point favorite against the Duke Blue Devils.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Championship Week in college football, you can read more below, along with picks for some of the biggest games.